syhpoon/xyzcmd/doc/skins.rst

       title = YELLOW, DARK_BLUE
    }

-In case such a ruleset exists in skin file, SkinManager will load above definitions and will use it for every message_box widget.
+In case such a ruleset exists in skin file, skin manager will load above definitions and will use it for every message_box widget.
-Otherwise SkinManager will look for next ruleset defined in ``resolution``, in our case it is ``box``.
-And so on.
+Otherwise skin manager will look for next ruleset defined in ``resolution``, in our case it is ``box``.
+And so forth.

 Here the following question may arise: what if some of the rulesets will not have defined all the resources required?